m7a/lo-conf-monitoring/README.md

 A very nice property of Monitorix' approach to the graphis is their simplicity:

- * Data is stored in a fixed-size structur.
+ * Data is stored in a fixed-size structure.
 Hence, it is impossible for the measurement values to eat up disk space or degrade processing performance from their growth.
  * Graphis are created as image files on a static HTML page.